 ![[en] agenda and workflow 1](/i/10YjqfJamL7sV0E7qrSsTY/d1e7ea934c1682f5852fabeea4e27ad5/clean_and_efficient_agenda_1.png?w=700)

 Managing a paper list or a spreadsheet is cumbersome and slow.
 By the time you call the people on your list, the moment may have passed.
 A digital system is essential for effective waitlist management.
 Medesk facilitates this through waitlist management features that allow you to track patients who are flexible with their timing.
-When a slot opens up, you can quickly identify who is available to fill it.
+When a slot opens up, you can quickly identify who is available to fill it, including those who have specifically requested a same-day appointment due to an urgent need.

 Once a cancellation occurs, utilising bulk SMS or email blasts to your waitlist can fill a slot in minutes.
 This is discussed in more detail in our guide on how to schedule patients effectively, emphasising that technology is the bridge between a gap in the schedule and a satisfied patient.